tranvanthuc/ShoesShop_Frontend/README.md

 # ShoesShop - Frontend
 - This is a part of ShoesShop project.
-- At this time, just admin page, homepage is comming soon.
 - View Backend part at: `https://github.com/tranvanthuc/ShoesShop`

 ## How to run